 First, you’ll want to identify any tools or services you subscribe to that overlap in functionality and make cuts there.
 If you recently switched to a cloud-based phone system, you should consider cutting your office phone bill for good.
 After all, cloud-based is more remote-worker friendly than a hard-wired phone set.

 Similarly, periods of business-wide remote work may be your best chance to end your use of paper documentation.
-This information should be converted to digital, where it can be more easily shared, stored, and updated.
-The monthly rates for these types of services will quickly outweigh the costs of paper—with the average four-drawer filing cabinet costing $25,000 to fill and $2000 to accurately maintain.
+Employees should convert this information to digital, which can be more easily shared, stored, and updated.
+The monthly rates for these services will quickly outweigh the paper costs—with the average four-drawer filing cabinet costing $25,000 to fill and $2000 to accurately maintain.

 You may also consider reducing your spending on any marketing efforts linked to your physical location.
 This could include directing customers to your address via billboards, newspapers, or even Google Maps.
 These costly ventures may yield little to no return if your customers cannot engage with your business in person.

-Brick and mortar businesses that find themselves in remote work solutions are facing one massive, glaring issue when working away from their storefronts: the ability to connect and engage with consumers used to an in-store experience.
-How can you help convert customer foot-traffic to other methods for driving sales?
+Brick and mortar businesses that find themselves in remote work solutions face one massive, glaring issue when working away from their storefronts: the ability to connect and engage with consumers used to an in-store experience.
+How can you help convert customer foot traffic to other methods for driving sales?

 Bolstering a stronger online presence is a great place to begin, as nearly 70 percent of Americans have shopped online at least once, and many shoppers more regularly than that.
-Foremost, the most important part of a trustworthy brand presence on the world-wide-web is the accuracy of your business information.
-Verify that your phone number, email address, website URL and other essential contact information is up-to-date.
+Foremost, an essential part of a trustworthy brand presence on the world-wide-web is the accuracy of your business information.
+Verify that your phone number, email address, website URL, and other essential contact information are up-to-date.
 Do this for your website, social media profiles, and any online directory services that include your business.
 It’s also prudent to amend any changes to your offerings that may be affected by the work from home switch.

-Despite your current work situations, the pillars of great customer service stand resolute.
+Despite your current work situations, the pillars of excellent customer service stand resolute.
 Actively listening to and engaging with customers will always reign supreme.
-Whether you’re communicating over the counter or the phone, you’re still following the same general strategy.
+Whether you’re communicating over the counter or on the phone, you’re still following the same general strategy.

 What Are The Most Resilient COVID-19 Industries?

 COVID-19 has undoubtedly changed the world in which we live.
-The tough economic situation we are facing has caused some businesses to permanently close their doors.
+The tough economic situation we are facing has caused some businesses to close their doors permanently.
 However, there are still some resilient businesses thriving in the face of the COVID-19 pandemic.

-Here we’ll provide insight into the industries and businesses that have proved to be the most resilient during the COVID-19 pandemic, precisely because they can easily be done at home.
+Here we’ll provide insight into the industries and businesses that have proved to be the most resilient during the COVID-19 pandemic precisely because they can quickly be done at home.

 The first industry we will discuss has been around for centuries but has experienced a breath of fresh air thanks to today’s technology-driven world.

-Digital marketing is responsible for high-quality websites that help businesses connect and engage with their intended audience in order to build their customer base and drive revenue.
+Digital marketing is responsible for high-quality websites that help businesses connect and engage with their intended audience to build their customer base and drive revenue.

-There are two main components of digital marketing: web development and web design.
+There are two primary components of digital marketing: web development and web design.

 You have no doubt used links on certain websites that were made possible because of web developers.
-For example, the “make an appointment” button on the website for a doctor’s office or a real estate agent works because of code written by web developers.
+For example, the “make an appointment” button on the website for a doctor’s office or a real estate agent works because of web developers’ code.

 Businesses need to know their website will not only look appealing but will work as intended.
 There is nothing worse than broken links.
 This is where skilled web developers come in handy.

 Web development is a coding-intensive field, but that does not mean you need a computer science degree to land the job.
-There are some top-notch schools offering compact web development classes, both online and in person.
+Some top-notch schools are offering compact web development classes, both online and in person.
 These classes will get you up to speed on everything you need to become a web developer.

-If web developers are the architects behind great websites, then web designers are the interior decorators working to make the websites visually appealing.
+If web developers are the architects behind great websites, then web designers are interior decorators working on visually appealing websites.
 Everything you see on a website was put there in that way, in those colors, because of a web developer.

-Even if a website functions properly, users won’t visit the site for long if it’s not visually appealing.
+Even if a website functions properly, users won’t visit the site long if it’s not visually appealing.
 This can result in lost revenue for businesses.
-It is therefore up to web designers to make sure the website grabs the attention of users.
+Therefore, it is up to web designers to make sure the website grabs the attention of users.

-Just like web development, web designers do not need a four-year, or even a two-year, computer science degree.
-In fact, there are Web Design Bootcamps that can teach you everything you need to know in just a few months.
+Like web development, web designers do not need a four-year computer science degree or even a two-year.
+Web Design Bootcamps can teach you everything you need to know in just a few months.